Midwestern State University Young Engineer Summer Camp

-We are very excited about next week's YES Camp.
+We are very excited about the upcoming YES Camp.
 The students are in for a wonderful, productive learning experience.
 We would like to share some last minute details that will help ensure that the students arrive at the appropriate location and time.

 1. Students residing on campus will arrive at McCullough-Trigg dorm on Sunday, June 19th between 3 and 5pm.
 We will have people greeting the students and ushering them to their rooms.
 Dinner will be served at 5:30pm in the Clark Student Center's Mesquite Dining Hall.

 A. All residential campers will reside in McCullough-Trigg (see brochure attached)

 B. Linens have been provided for each student.

 2. Both residential and commuting campers will assemble on Monday, June 20th promptly at 8am in the McCoy Hall of Engineering room 136.
 The camp instructors and assistants are welcome to join residential campers for breakfast in the Mesquite Dining Hall beginning at 6:30am each camp day.

 3. Please bring some form of identification, if possible.

 4. YES Camp ends on Friday, June 24th at 4:30pm.
 Commuting and residential campers will be in the McCoy Hall of Engineering Room 136 and the McCullough-Trigg dorm, respectively, ready for pick up.